belaboe97/xai-tsc/README.md

 Code for master thesis: (Link will follow)
-Data available at: (Link will follow)
-If any questions persist, please feel free to reach out @ boente.bela@gmail.com Forked from repositroy for baseline state-of-the-art classifiers for Time Series Classification: https://github.com/hfawaz/dl-4-tsc
+Data available at: https://osf.io/qxt8v/ (Uploads will follow) If any questions persist, please feel free to reach out @ boente.bela@gmail.com Forked from repositroy for baseline state-of-the-art classifiers for Time Series Classification: https://github.com/hfawaz/dl-4-tsc